Tax Planning

 📊 Strategy 2: Income Smoothing Over Multiple Years

-If you expect a spike in income (bonus, stock options), consider deferring some income to the next year to avoid pushing too much into a higher bracket in one year.
+If you think you are going to receive a jump in income (bonus, stock options), you might want to consider delaying income into the next year to avoid bracket creep.

-In low-income years, convert Traditional IRA funds to Roth IRA up to the top of your current bracket to pay taxes at a lower rate than you might in retirement.
+In low-income years, consider converting your Traditional IRA assets to a Roth IRA up to the top of your bracket to pay taxes at a lower rate than you will later in your life.

 ⚡ Strategy 4: Timing Capital Gains

-Long-term capital gains have their own brackets (0%, 15%, 20%).
-Time your investment sales when your income is lower to potentially pay 0% on capital gains.
+Long-term capital gains have their own brackets (0%, 15%, and 20%).
+Sell investments during years when income is low and lock in potential 0% taxes on capital gains.

 Calculate Your Exact Tax Liability